varunkumardev/amitmerchant1990.github.io/_posts/2020-11-24-why-you-should-always-commit-the-composer-lock-file.md

 categories: [Composer]
 ---

-When you install the packages through [Composer](https://getcomposer.org/), it will parse the `composer.json` of your project and try to install all the dependencies listed in it under `require` and `require-dev`.
+When you install [packages](https://packagist.org/) through [Composer](https://getcomposer.org/), it will parse the `composer.json` of your project and try to install all the dependencies listed in it under `require` and `require-dev` keys.

 Now, when you are installing dependencies for the first time and once all the dependencies are resolved successfully, Composer will automatically generate a `composer.lock` file along with it.
 What is it?